The Ultimate Visby, Sweden Guide: 15 Things to Do & Places to Go

 The best things to do in Visby, Sweden right now.

-1. Gotland Museum
+1. See Viking treasure at the Gotland Museum

 For a deep dive into Visby’s rich history, head to the Gotland Museum, home to an impressive collection of Viking artifacts, medieval relics, and historical exhibits.
 Located in the heart of Visby, this museum showcases thousands of years of Gotland’s past, from prehistoric times to the present.
 Highlights include the Picture Stones, intricately carved slabs dating back to the Viking Age, and the Spillings Hoard, the world’s largest discovered Viking silver treasure.
 Interactive exhibits and detailed displays make it an engaging experience for all ages.